BolajiAyodeji/awesome-technical-writing/README.md

 * [How to start a coding YouTube channel (with tips from a bunch of successful creators!)](https://www.youtube.com/watch?v=AsTagX5tG4E)
 * [How To Start A Programming YouTube Channel With Coding Tutorials 360](https://www.youtube.com/watch?v=aeCRHv4XUPU)

+## Podcasts
+* [The Manuscript Podcast](https://brenobarreto.co/the-manuscript-podcast/) - the intersection of writing and the development of technology products.
+* [The Manuscript Academy Podcast](podcast) - interviews with agents and editors, how-to tips, and behind-the-scenes looks at the creation of the Academy.

 ## Useful Tools
 * [HackMD](https://hackmd.io/) - Real-time collaborate on technical documentation in markdown.